grammyjs/website/site/docs/plugins/router.md

   const month = months.indexOf(ctx.msg?.text ?? "");
   if (month === -1) {
     await ctx.reply(
 "That is not a valid month, \
-please use one of the buttons!"
+please use one of the buttons!",
     );
     return;
   }